Archive for the 'Game Maker' Category

 Adding Title Pages and Game Over Screens to Game Maker Games

-With the two Game Maker games we have created so far (Catch a Clown and our Maze Game) we have gone straight into the game from a standing start, and come straight out of the game at the end.
+With the Game Maker game(s) we have created so far (Catch a Clown and maybe Maze Game) we have gone straight into the game from a standing start, and come straight out of the game at the end.

 How much more professional would it feel if we had a proper start screen and a final closing screen to top and tail our game?